 Receiving Water Type Max.
-Temp. (°F) Other Effluent Limitations Enclosed Bays Discharges shall not exceed the nature receiving water by more than 20 °F. Thermal waste discharges shall not exceed the natural temperature of the receiving water by more than 4 °F. Coastal Waters Elevated temperature waste discharges shall not result in increases in the natural water temperature exceeding 4 °F at the shoreline, the surface of any ocean substrate, or the ocean surface beyond 1,000 feet from the discharge.
-Thermal waste discharges shall not exceed the natural temperature of the receiving water by more than 20 °F. The discharge shall be discharged away from the shoreline to achieve dispersion through the vertical water column.
+Temp. (°F) Other Effluent Limitations Thermal waste discharges shall not exceed the natural temperature of the receiving water by more than 20 °F. The discharge shall be discharged away from the shoreline to achieve dispersion through the vertical water column.
 The discharge shall be discharged a sufficient distance from ASBS to ensure maintenance of natural temperature in ASBS.